Pooling information in likelihood-free inference: Optimality of pooled posteriors

 Recalling that $P^{(n)}_0$ denotes the true distribution of $\y$, we let $G^{(n)}_{j}$ denote the true distribution of $S_j(\y)$, the projection of $P^{(n)}_0$ under $S_j:\mathcal{Y}^n\rightarrow\mathcal{S}_j$.
 Denote the projection of the assumed model $P^{(n)}_\theta$, under $S_j$ as $F_{j,n}(\cdot|\theta)$.
-To characterize $\omega^\star$, we consider two distinct situations: the first is where both sets of simulated summaries can match the observed summaries, $S(\by)$, which has been termed \textit{compatibility} by \cite{marinea2012} (see, also, \citealp{frazier2020model}), and the second is the case where only the first set of summaries is compatible.
-We treat the incompatible case in Section \ref{sec:incomp}, and focus here on the compatible case.
+To characterize the optimal pooling weight, we consider two distinct situations: the first is where both sets of simulated summaries can match the observed summaries, which has been termed \textit{compatibility} by \cite{Marinetal2014}, and the second is the case where only the first set of summaries is compatible.
+We treat the incompatible case in Section \ref{sec:incomp}, and focus here on the compatible case. }

-To formally define what we mean by compatible, we require some definitions and regularity conditions, which are similar to those encountered elsewhere in the literature on LFI, and which are assumed to hold for $j=1,2$.
+Formally defining compatibility requires some definitions and regularity conditions, which are similar to those encountered elsewhere in the literature on LFI; see, in particular, \cite{Marinetal2014} and \cite{FMRR2016}.
+In the following assumptions, all matrices and vectors are partitioned conformably with $S(\y)=(S_1(\y)^\top,S_2(\y)^\top)^\top$.